rjzupkoii/chemsim/README.md

 # ChemSim

 ChemSim is an agent-based modeling (ABM) approach to computational chemistry.
-ChemSim is primarily a Java application uses a custom scheduler to manage agents, although still contains some code based upon the use of [MASON Multiagent Simulation Toolkit](http://cs.gmu.edu/~eclab/projects/mason/) to manage to simulation.
+ChemSim is primarily a Java application uses a custom scheduler to manage agents, although still contains some code based upon the use of [MASON Multiagent Simulation Toolkit](http://cs.gmu.edu/~eclab/projects/mason/).

 ## Development Environment